Returning to Australia

 You cannot come to Australia unless you’re an Australian citizen, permanent resident or in an exempt category.
 The Department of Home Affairs looks after this entry ban.
 Check its Coming to Australia page for more information, including details on exemptions to the ban.

 When you arrive in Australia, you must quarantine for 14 days at designated facilities in your port of arrival – unless you have an exemption.
+At this time, vaccination against COVID-19 or a negative COVID-19 test prior to boarding your flight does not change this quarantine requirement.

 - You won't be permitted to travel domestically (including to your home) or continue on any domestic connections until you have completed the 14-day mandatory quarantine period.